yard

 • fiber_manual_recordLawns: Use only 1/4 inch per topdressing to avoid smothering blades.

-Gardeners focused on pollinators can target compost around nectar plants like lantana mounds and drifts of verbena so blooms keep coming without constant synthetic feeding.
+Gardeners focused on pollinators can target compost around nectar plants like lantana mounds.
+Verbena drifts can handle the same steady feeding without constant synthetic fertilizer.

 If you ever wonder whether to buy another specialty fertilizer, compare the label to what compost already gives.
 For many beds, especially mixed borders, compost plus a smart tree and shrub feeding schedule is plenty.